theRealAph/ScopeLocals/README.md

 # Scope Locals

+## Summary

+Enhance the Java programming language with scope locals, which are dynamically-scoped, effectively final, local variables.
+They allow a lightweight form of thread inheritance, which is useful in systems with many threads and tasks.

+## History

+The need for scope locals arose from Project Loom.
+Loom enables a new style of Java programming, where threads are not a scarce resource to be carefully managed by thread pools but are much more abundant, limited only by memory.
+To allow us to create large numbers of threads &mdash; potentially millions &mdash; we'll need to make all of the per-thread structures scale well.
+This means that as much state as possible must be shared between threads.

 ## Motivation

 So you want to invoke a method `X` in a library which later calls back